CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

 *Please note that organization prefix cannot contain a hyphen or a dot in it.

 **SSL and HTTPS (If applicable)**
-If you are adding Modify the following section as per your needs:
+If you are configuring HTTPS too, modify the following section as per your needs:
 ```yaml
   ingress:
     forceHttps: True # Set to True if you want to force HTTPS usage